Skip to main content

 Why should you vote?

-Whether you live on campus or in the local area, you form part of the local community and are affected by the same issues as everyone else, including;
+Registered voters are not required to actually cast a vote - this will always remain your own personal choice.
+But remember that whether you live on campus or in the local area, you are part of the local community and are affected by the same issues as everyone else, including;

 • Education